jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ```
 #
 # > - All characters in the pattern must be found in the same order in the matched line.
-# > - The function is case insensitive.
+# > - Use `shopt -s nocasematch` to make this function is case insensitive.
-# > - This function does not sort the results, it only filters them.
 #
 function array::fuzzyFilterSort() { :; }